 Solutions like baskets and boxes are useful for storing an overflow of blankets and clothes in early months, and eventually to fill with toys.
 Where possible, make storage accessible to your child, so as they grow they can use them too, helping them feel independent and involved.

 10. Make a mural the centerpiece of your scheme

 A mural is wonderful as a backdrop behind the cotbed or changing table – it adds character to the room and gives the baby something to focus on while trying to self-soothe or while on the changing table.
-Natural schemes or animals will be popular as they get older.
+Natural schemes or animals will be popular children's bedroom wallpaper designs as they get older.

 11. Use natural and artificial light well in a nursery